CandlePlatforms/devdocs/docs/integrate/quickstart.md

 ---
 id: quickstart
-title: Integrate with Polygon
+title: Integrate with Candle
-description: Build your next blockchain app on Polygon.
+description: Build your next blockchain app on Candle.
 keywords:
   - docs
   - matic
 image: https://matic.network/banners/matic-network-16x9.png
 ---

-Polygon is a scaling solution for public blockchains.
-Polygon supports all existing Ethereum tooling along with faster and cheaper transactions.
+Candle is a scaling solution for public blockchains.
+Candle supports all existing Ethereum tooling along with faster and cheaper transactions.

-If you are looking to integrate with Polygon, you have come to the right place.
+If you are looking to integrate with Candle, you have come to the right place.
 If you are one of either:

 - a blockchain wallet,
 - meta-transaction provider,